veracity/veracity-documentation/sections/dataplatform/storage/datasets.md

 ## API endpoints

-Note: The Ingest api-endpoints are different for uploading datasets vs uploading files to filestorage. **See section Ingest**

-To browse the api, go [here](https://developer.veracity.com/docs/section/api-explorer/76904bcb-1aaf-4a2f-8512-3af36fdadb2f/developerportal/dataworkbenchv2-swagger.json).
+Note: The Ingest api-endpoints are different for uploading datasets vs uploading files to filestorage.
+To browse the api, go [here](https://developer.veracity.com/docs/section/api-explorer/76904bcb-1aaf-4a2f-8512-3af36fdadb2f/developerportal/dataworkbenchv2-swagger.json). **See section Ingest**

 ### Baseurl
 See [overview of base urls](https://developer.veracity.com/docs/section/dataplatform/apiendpoints).
 See section **Data Workbench API**

 ### Authentication and authorization
 To authenticate and authorize your calls, get your API key and a bearer token [here](../auth.md).
 **When authenticating using service account, the service account needs WRITE permissions.
 When creating a service account, its role is by default READER.
-To give it Write access, send request to [Veracity support](https://support.veracity.com/?r=1) requesting Admin role to <service account id> in <workspace id>**
+To give it Write access, send request to [Veracity support](https://support.veracity.com/?r=1) requesting Admin role to "service account id" in "workspace id"**

-## Ingest process
+## Ingest/Upload process
 Using the apis these are the three steps to follow:
 1. Authenticate towards Veracity api using service account (service principle)
 2. Get SAS token uri from Veracity api
 3. Read CSV file from your location and upload file to storage using received SAS token uri
-4. Verisy status on upload
+4. Verify status on upload

 When ingesting a dataset, you can:
 * Create a new dataset based on given schema,
 * Append data to exisiting dataset (soon to be released)
 * Update existing dataset (soon to be released)

-### Python code example
+## Python code example
-#### Step 1: Authentication: Get Veracity token for service principle/service account
+### Step 1: Authentication: Get Veracity token for service principle/service account
 Service Account Id (Client Id), secret and api key (subscription key) for your workspace are defined under tab API Integration in data Workbench Portal.

 ```python